Claude Perrault

+His brother, Charles Perrault, is remembered as the classic reteller of the old story of Cinderella among other fables.

 Biography

 Perrault was born and died in Paris.
-His brother, Charles Perrault, is remembered as the classic reteller of the old story of Cinderella among other fables.

 As physician and natural philosopher, who received a medical degree from the University of Paris in 1642, Perrault became one of the first members of the French Academy of Sciences when it was founded in 1666.

 A committee commissioned by Louis XIV, the Petit Conseil, comprising Louis Le Vau, Charles Le Brun, and Perrault, designed the east façade of the Louvre.
 It was begun in 1667 and was essentially complete in 1674.
 By 1680, Louis XIV had abandoned the Louvre and focused his attention on the Palace of Versailles.
 The wing behind the east façade was not finished until the 19th century with the advent of Napoleon.
 The definitive design of the east façade is attributed to Perrault, who made the final alterations needed to accommodate a decision to double the width of the south wing.
 He also created projects for the joining of the Louvre with the Tuileries Palace and may have devised the use of iron tie rods behind the entablature of the east façade in order to solve engineering problems arising from forces causing stress in the masonry.

 Perrault designed the Paris Observatory (1667–1669), a research institute of the Académie des Sciences.
-His design for a triumphal arch on Rue St-Antoine was preferred to competing designs of Le Brun and Le Vau, but was only partly executed in stone.
-When the arch was taken down in the 19th century, it was found that he had devised a means of so interlocking the stones, without mortar, that it had become an inseparable mass.
+His design for a triumphal arch on Rue St-Antoine was preferred over the competing designs of Le Brun and Le Vau, but was only partly executed in stone.
+When the arch was taken down in the 19th century, it was found that he had devised a means of interlocking the stones, without mortar, so that it had become an inseparable mass.
 He also created a design (unexecuted) which used free-standing columns for the reconstruction of the church of Sainte-Geneviève in Paris.

 Aside from his participation in the design of the Louvre, he became well known for his translation into French of the ten books of Vitruvius, the only surviving Roman work on architecture.
 Begun at the instigation of Colbert, it was published, with Perrault's annotations, in 1673.
 His treatise on the five classical orders of architecture followed in 1683.

 In addition, he made a valuable contribution in acoustics.
 His treatise on sound was a part of the book Oeuvres diverses de Physique et de Mecanique.
 In his later book, he treats such subjects as sound media, sources of sound and sound receivers.
 In musical acoustics, he noted the importance of vibration on consonance and dissonance.
 His study "De la Musique des Anciens" in the Oeuvres diverses discussed how combinations of notes yields harmony.
 It also contains critical examinations of old manuscripts on European music.